pagopa-archive/io-infrastructure-post-config/README.md

 helm delete --purge [DEPLOYMENT_NAME]
 ```

+### The special case of pagopa-proxy

+*pagopa-proxy* needs to be deployed in a very specific way.
+For more info on its deployment, take a look at the [pagopa-proxy readme](pagopa-proxy/README.md).

 ## How to contribute

 Contributions are welcome.
 Feel free to open issues and submit [pull requests](./pulls) at any time, but please read [our handbook](https://github.com/teamdigitale/io-handbook) first.